People

 Contact: cezairli@mit.edu

-Mina is a master’s student advised by Professor Hansman.
-Her projects focus on evaluating the noise impacts of flight procedures and assessing operational fuel efficiency in the global air transportation network.
+Mina is a PhD student in ICAT advised by Professor John Hansman.
+Her projects focus on evaluating the noise impacts of flight procedures, pilot response to system malfunctions, and assessing operational fuel efficiency in the global air transportation network.
 Prior to MIT, Mina studied Mechanical Engineering at Yale University and worked as an economic consulting analyst for two years.
 She is interested in human systems and the intersection of aviation and data science.
 Mina has a private pilot’s license and enjoys flying, running, and reading in her free time.

 Contact: rongaus1@mit.edu